ahnafahmad/Basic-Java-Problems/README.md

-# Java Basic Problems on If-Else & Loops & it's Solutions
+# Java Basic Problems on Function_Array & it's Solutions

 ## Problems
 - Write a program to check if inputted letter is small or capital.